rotte2000217/Create-an-ASP.NET-Core-with-React-and-TypeScript-project-template/README.md

 ```
 sh crtsdn.sh project-name
 ```

+## Contributions
+Contributions are highly welcomed!
+If you found any bugs, want to add a new feature, or have an idea to improve the script, you may [add a new issue](https://github.com/raihahahan/dotnet-react-typescript/issues), or [make a pull request](https://github.com/raihahahan/dotnet-react-typescript/pulls).

 ## Acknowledgement
 - [Official Microsoft documentation for React integration with ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-6.0&tabs=visual-studio)
 - [Forum on how to manually create a React TypeScript project with ASP.NET Core](https://learn.microsoft.com/en-us/answers/questions/760143/creating-a-net-6-based-website-project-with-aspnet.html)